Disaster Manual: Section 10: Health Care Issues

 For insurance questions or for help with an insurance-related complaint, call the Texas Department of Insurance (TDI) Consumer Help Line at 1-800-252-3439.

 In addition, some low-income individuals may qualify for Medicaid programs in Texas.
 Medicaid provides health-care coverage for some low-income individuals, families and children, pregnant women, the elderly, and people with disabilities.
-Medicaid in Texas is dependent on various factor (including an individual’s income and family size), so one’s eligibility for Medicaid will be determined on a case-by-case basis.
+Medicaid in Texas is dependent on various factors (including an individual’s income and family size), so one’s eligibility for Medicaid will be determined on a case-by-case basis.
 If you have lost your employer-provided insurance and qualify as a low-income individual or household in Texas, you and/or your children may qualify for Medicaid.
-To apply, call 2-1-1 or visit your nearest Texas Health and Human Services Commission (TxHHSC) office.
+To apply, call 2-1-1, go online to https://yourtexasbenefits.hhsc.texas.gov/apply/how-to-apply, or visit your nearest Texas Health and Human Services Commission (TxHHSC) office.

 Q. 10-3 When I go to the doctor’s office, I am usually asked to sign a “HIPAA” form.
 What is HIPAA?